+Information Governance is a holistic approach to managing corporate information by implementing processes, roles, controls and metrics that treat information as a valuable business asset.
 The goal of a holistic approach to the Asset Tokenization Lifecycle Process is to make information assets available to those who need it, while streamlining management, reducing administrative costs and ensuring compliance.

 This, in turn, enables the organization to reduce the legal risks associated with unmanaged or inconsistently managed information and be more agile in response to a changing marketplace.

-Often, the need for a holistic approach to managing information does not become evident until a major event occurs, such as a lawsuit, compliance audit or corporate merger.
+An important goal of the Asset Tokenization Lifecycle Process is to provide people with the complete body of data they can trust and easily access.
+Often, the need for a holistic approach to managing information does not become evident until a major event occurs such as a lawsuit, compliance audit or corporate merger.

 The Asset Tokenization Lifecycle Process provides a wide range of benefits.
 It ensures the following: